ECOS Dishwashing Liquid – Safe Or Toxic?

 - fragrance (including “natural fragrance”)

-Moreover, the Design for the Environment, an EPA partnership program, labels ECOS cleaning products safe for people and the environment.
-It means that the concentrations of chemicals in the formulation were assessed and deemed safe based on the available knowledge.
+Moreover, the Design for the Environment, an EPA partnership program, labels ECOS cleaning products as a “safer choice” for people and the environment.
+It means that they assessed the concentrations of chemicals in the formulation and deemed them safe based on the available research.
 (Nevertheless, I recommend wearing gloves to prevent potential absorption of chemicals with no long-term safety data into your skin.)

-So, considering the alternatives, ECOS soap in its unscented version is one of the best ones in my Non-Toxic Dishwashing Soap Guide.
-Additionally, in my Guide to the Safest Laundry Detergents, you can see how ECOS laundry detergent options compare to those of other popular brands.
+So, considering the alternatives, ECOS soap in its unscented version is a safer option.
+Also, check out my Guide To The Safest Laundry Detergents to see how ECOS laundry detergent options compare to those of other popular brands.

 Download The Free Guide!